-What is tree surgery all about?
+What is tree surgery?

 Tree surgery is a common procedure done when signs of decay become apparent on tree surfaces and all other parts therein.
 It is the process of studying and managing individual trees for the purpose of prolonging their health and condition.
 The ultimate goal of tree surgery is to preserve trees (including plants and shrubs) through conducting professional treatments.